 Our Pharmanex dietary supplement products are subject to various regulations promulgated by government agencies in the markets in which we operate.
 In the United States, we generally market our nutritional products as conventional foods or dietary supplements.
 The FDA has jurisdiction over this regulatory area.
 Because these products are regulated under the Dietary Supplement and Health Education Act, we are generally not required to obtain regulatory approval prior to introducing a product into the United States market.
 None of this infringes, however, upon the FDA's power to remove from the market any product it determines to be unsafe or an unapproved drug.
 The FDA may also deem a dietary supplement an unapproved drug where the marketing claims made in connection with the sale or promotion of the product places it in the drug category.
 In our foreign markets, the products are generally regulated by similar government agencies, such as the Japan Ministry of Health, Labor and Welfare, the South Korea Food and Drug Administration, and the Taiwan Department of Health.
 We typically market our Pharmanex products in international markets as foods or health foods under applicable regulatory regimes.
-In the event a product, or an ingredient in a product, is classified as a drug or pharmaceutical product may market, we will generally not be able to distribute that product.
+In the event a product, or an ingredient in a product, is classified as a drug or pharmaceutical product in any market, we will generally not be able to distribute that product in that market through our distribution channel because of pre-market approvals and strict regulations applicable to drug and pharmaceutical products.
 China has some of the most restrictive nutritional supplement product regulations.
-Products market as "health foods" are subject to extensive laboratory and clinical analysis by governmental authorities, and the product regulations.
-Products market as "health foods" and "general foods" in China.
-Our flagship product, LifePak, is currently marketed as a general food, as only two of the three main capsules have received "health food" classification for LifePak is not an approved category for direct selling; therefore, we will only market LifePak through our retail stores until final "health food" classification of our product as a "general food"
+Products marketed as "health foods" are subject to extensive laboratory and clinical analysis by governmental authorities, and the product registration process in China is unpredictable and can take from nine to 18 months or in some cases substantially longer.
+We market both "health foods" and "general foods" in China.
+Our flagship product, LifePak, is currently marketed as a general food, as only two of the three main capsules have received "health food" classification.
+Currently, "general foods" is not an approved category for direct selling; therefore, we will only market LifePak through our retail stores until final "health food" classification for LifePak is obtained for the other capsule.
+Additionally, there is some risk associated with the common practice in China of marketing a product as a "general food" while seeking "health food" classification.
+If government officials feel our categorization of our products is inconsistent with product claims, ingredients or function, this could end or limit our ability to market such products in China in their current form.